This question if I was asked in person would branch out in me having multiple follow up questions.

 Communication

 I am not very happy so there is not much that someone has been able to do to make me happy.
-I refuse manufactured drugs to make me "whatever normal".
-I am currently seeing a psychologist that has MS. That person has helped me a bit with being able to talk about the relationship and MS stuff that has happened this year.
+I refuse manufactured drugs to make me "

 So talking to someone, communicating with someone with MS can be very helpful.